 How is the Cultural Sustainability Academy happening?

-Dynamic live sessions facilitated by the Cultural Intellectual Property Rights Initiative® Core Team
+Dynamic live sessions facilitated by the Cultural Intellectual Property Rights Initiative® Facilitators

 Practical tools to help you understand and apply Cultural Sustainability principles in your activity